nancyhpark/84words/_words/06-affectionate.md

 Go and cry in the ears of Jerusalem, saying, Thus says Jehovah: / I remember concerning you the kindness of your youth, / **The love of your bridal days, / When you followed after Me** in the wilderness, / In a land that was not sown.
 ---_Jer.
 2:2_

-And she stood behind Him at His feet weeping and began to wet His feet with her tears and wiped them with the hair of her head, and **she kissed His feet affectionately and anointed them with the ointment**.
-45 You did not give Me a kiss, but **she, from the time I entered, has not stopped kissing My feet affectionately**.
+And she stood behind Him at His feet weeping and began to wet His feet with her tears and wiped them with the hair of her head, and **she kissed His feet affectionately and anointed them with the ointment**. ---_Luke 7:38_

+You did not give Me a kiss, but **she, from the time I entered, has not stopped kissing My feet affectionately**.
----_Luke 7:38_
+---_Luke 7:45_

 For you have not received a spirit of slavery bringing you into fear again, but you have received a spirit of sonship in which **we cry, Abba, Father**!
 ---_Rom.
 8:15_